Alluxio/alluxio/docs/en/compute/Flink.md

 * Setup Java for Java 8 Update 161 or higher (8u161+), 64-bit.
 * Alluxio has been set up and is running.
-* Flink has been set up and is running.
+* Flink has been installed and set up.

 ## Configuration